Half Shells for Habitat

-Seatuck initially partnered with the Towns of Brookhaven, Islip and Hempstead, to launch the Half Shells for Habitat program.
-Pursuant to NYSDEC regulations, after being collected, the shells must be cured in the sun for at least 6 warm months before they can be returned to the water.
-With the three towns Supervisor’s enthusiastic support, a shell storage and curing site was established in each of the participating towns.
+Half Shells for Habitat has partnered with the Towns of Brookhaven, Islip, Hempstead, and Huntington to recover waste oyster shells.
+Pursuant to NYSDEC regulations, after being collected, the shells must be cured in the sun for at least six warm months before they can be returned to the water.
+A shell storage and curing site was established in each of the participating towns.
 If your town is interested in joining this environmental program, please contact us at: firstname.lastname@example.org or 631-581-6908.

-The project was piloted with the generous cooperation of Catch Oyster Bar in Patchogue, H2O (East Islip), The Snapper Inn (Oakdale) and The Cull House (Sayville) and Vincent’s Clam Bar in Carle Place. also joined the program as early participants.
+The project was initiated with the generous cooperation of several Catch Oyster Bar in Patchogue, H2O (East Islip), The Snapper Inn (Oakdale) and The Cull House (Sayville) and Vincent’s Clam Bar in Carle Place also joined the program as early participants.

 H4H has continued to grow The full list of participating restaurants has expanded to include the following:

-Initially conceived by Maureen Dunn, Seatuck’s Water Quality Scientist (pictured at right with Seatuck board member Charlie Weiss) Half Shells for Habitat began distributing fully-cured oyster shells in May 2019.
-Since then, Cornell Cooperative Extension’s , Long Island Shellfish Restoration Project, Stony Brook University’s Shinnecock Bay Restoration Program, Adelphi University’s CORE program and the Moriches Bay Project have returned shells back to our bays through their oyster restoration and reef-building projects.
-In total, the Half Shells for Habitat program has collected over 100,000 lbs of waste oyster shells!
-Out of that amount, there has been 34,690 lbs (14,690 lbs. in Suffolk County and 20,000 lbs. in Nassau County) that have already been returned to the South Shore Bays as of November 2021.
+Initially conceived by Maureen Dunn, Seatuck’s Water Quality Scientist (pictured at right with Seatuck board member Charlie Weiss), Half Shells for Habitat began distributing fully-cured oyster shells in May 2019.
+Since then, many shells have been returned to our bays through various oyster restoration and reef-building projects, including Cornell Cooperative Extension’s Long Island Shellfish Restoration Project, the Huntington-Northport Oyster Reef project, Stony Brook University’s Shinnecock Bay Restoration Program, Adelphi University’s CORE program and the Moriches Bay Project.

 10 Benefits of Shell Recovery